 Federal Realty stock has an attractive dividend yield of 3.6%.
 While this is below the yields available on many lesser-quality REITs, Federal Realty makes up for this with a best-in-class property portfolio and a very long history of dividend growth.

 Altria is a consumer products giant.

-The company has exposure to a number of categories including cigarettes, chewing tobacco, cigars, e-cigarettes, and wine.
+The company has exposure to a number of categories including cigarettes, chewing tobacco, cigars, e-cigarettes, and some liquid refreshments like wine.
 Its biggest brands include Marlboro, Skoal, Copenhagen, and St. Michelle brands, among others.
 The company also has a 10% equity stake in global beer giant Anheuser Busch Inbev (BUD).

 Altria is widely considered a sin stock, which means that it manufactures vice products.
-Sin stocks such as tobacco and alcohol stocks are broadly attractive for investment because they tend to generate high levels of free cash flow and return lots of cash to shareholders.
+Sin stocks such as tobacco and alcohol stocks are broadly attractive for investment because they tend to generate high levels of free cash flow and return lots of cash in the form of dividends paid to shareholders.

 Altria is a highly profitable company.
 Earnings-per-share, adjusted for non-recurring items, increased by 7.4% for the most recent quarter, and 5.8% for 2019.
 The company has a targeted dividend payout ratio of 80% of adjusted earnings-per-share.
 With a current dividend payout of $3.36 per share, Altria’s trailing dividend payout ratio is 79.6%, based on 2019 adjusted EPS of $4.22.